-What do you need to know about taking out a payday loan?
+What do you need to know about taking out finance?

-These days the majority of people can apply for a loan without picking up a phone or signing their name with a pen.
+These days the majority of people can apply for credit without picking up a phone or signing their name with a pen.

 Loan companies will often tell you about their simple online application process.
 But this doesn’t mean that applying for a loan is something to complete in a rush.

-There are many different things to consider and be aware of.
+There are many different things to consider and be aware of so go in search of some advice for taking out payday loans first.

-What should you look out for, when choosing a payday loan provider?
+What should you look out for, when choosing a loan provider?

-Friends and family members might offer their own payday loan advice.
+Friends and family members might offer their own payday loan guidance.

 Some will even have personal experience, but is this enough to go on?